 On this page:

-- Work in a California healthcare facility, or work as one of the following:
+- Work in a California healthcare facility as a healthcare worker, or work in conjunction with a California healthcare facility as one of the following:

 - Medical transport provider

 - First responder (fire, police, correctional, EMT, or paramedic)

 - Work in California’s Health Corps or CAL MAT, as designated by the State